StevenBias/rust_book/cheatsheet.md

 - **Box\<T\>** for allocating values on the heap
 - **Rc\<T\>** , a reference counting type that enables multiple ownership
 - **Ref\<T\>** and **RefMut\<T\>** , accessed through **RefCell\<T\>** , a type that enforces the borrowing rules at runtime instead of compile time

+### Box\<t\>
+Boxes are most often used in these situations:
+- When you have a type whose size can’t be known at compile time and you want to use a value of that type in a context that requires an exact size
+- When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so
+- When you want to own a value and you care only that it’s a type that implements a particular trait rather than being of a specific type